Noble titles in Poland

 The hierarchy of noble titles in Poland was relatively uncommon throughout most of its history.
 Polish nobility szlachta enjoyed the principle of political equality of all its members.
 For this reason the idea of introducing the noble / aristocratic titles was strongly opposed, with a number of exceptions.

 Polish-Lithuanian Commonwealth

 After Polish–Lithuanian unions, aristocratic titles of the Lithuanian nobility and Ruthenian nobility (Polish: kniaź, Ruthenian: knyaz, Lithuanian: kunigaikštis) were preserved.

 The title książę was used to translate foreign titles of prince or duke.

 Polish magnates readily accepted the foreign aristocratic titles.

 The title hrabia was matching to that of count.
 The title was adopted from Czech, in which itself is a loanword from the Old German title grāve (cf. modern German Graf).
-Polish kings had a privilege to give a title of hrabia, but they did this mostly for foreign nationals, as well as for Lithuanian and Ruthenian aristocrats.
+Polish kings had the privilege to grant the title of hrabia, but they did this mostly for foreign nationals, as well as for Lithuanian and Ruthenian aristocrats.
 Examples of the latter are Chodkiewicz and Tyszkiewicz family.